FilipMiletic/Dotfiles/README.md

 Here are configurations for:
-- vim (basic configuration, minimal completition for C/C++/Python, I use it when I am working some sysadmin work in terminal)
+- vim (basic configuration, minimal completition for C/C++/Python, use it when I am working some sysadmin work in terminal)
 - emacs

 - tmux